-The Bank is exposed to interest rate risk in banking book ("IRRBB") arising from differences in the repricing mismatch between rate sensitive assets and liabilities.
+The Group and the Bank is exposed to interest rate risk in banking book ("IRRBB") arising from differences in the repricing mismatch between rate sensitive assets and liabilities.
 The Bank measures and monitors the IRRBB exposures through the short-term Net Interest Income ("NII") sensitivity and changes in the Economic Value of Equity ("EVE").